Electric Bike FAQs

 The batteries that are used on the Volt range of bikes are the latest Lithium Polymer batteries available thus ensuring you get the maximum range possible.
 The bikes, however, will be used in different ways, by different riders and on different terrain and thus the range of the battery will vary accordingly.

-Generally speaking using the motor in assisted pedaling mode on a medium setting (the most used setting) should allow you to travel about 40-50 miles.
+Generally speaking, using the motor in assisted pedalling mode on a medium setting (the most used setting) should allow you to travel about 40-50 miles.
 You’ll be able to go even further if you use a lower setting.
 If you use only the throttle and don’t pedal at all the range will be less at around 20 miles.